345th EBS support BTF operations in Norway

 |0

-This work, 345th EBS support BTF operations in Norway, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 345th EBS support BTF operations in Norway [Image 8 of 8], by SSgt Tambri Cason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.